Site founded Sept. 1, 2000. We passed 3.5 million page views on Oct. 10, 2009

 • John Conrad notes about Nora See Hastie, daughter of pioneer Anacortes brickmaker Capt.
 John See, who married Walter Hastie, son of Thomas P. Hastie.

 • The Wilbur widows, one white, one Indian, sue for control of John T. Wilbur's estate on the south fork of the Skagit river.
 A sad story of what happened to the Indian wives of white settlers who married a white woman once one was available.
-This story will be updated and re-posted soon.
+This story will soon be changed to this address.
+If neither file connects, please email us.
+This story will be updated soon.
+We have been unsuccessful so far in finding records of or profiles of John Wilbur, who lived on Fir Island and at a village named Wilburton on Cochreham island.
+Can you help?

 • The early history of Conway, its schools and the founders, Thomas P. Jones and Charles Villeneuve Sr., written by historian John Conrad in 1950.